Questions and Answers about Revelation

 While there are other possibilities, it may well be that the sea here refers to the temple wash basin for priests as referred to in 2 Chronicles 4:1-6 and 1 Kings 7:23, 39.
 “Heaven and earth passing away” is a reference to the dissolution of the old covenant order when the temple was destroyed.
 So, this is probably another indication of the destruction of the temple and its contents used for various rituals.

-What is the New Jerusalem (Revelation 21:2, 9-27)?
+What Is the New Jerusalem (Revelation 21:2, 9-27)?

 ANSWER: Contrary to what dispensationalists think, the New Jerusalem is not a spaceship!
 Revelation 21:2, 9 tells us that the New Jerusalem is the wife of the Lamb.
 The overarching theme of Revelation is God divorcing Old Covenant Israel (“Babylon”) for her apostasy and unfaithfulness, taking a new bride.
 Most Christians will acknowledge that the church is the bride of Christ.
 Hebrews 12:22 confirms that the heavenly Jerusalem was already a present reality for the first-century Christians.
 Further confirmation comes from Revelation 21:14, where the New Jerusalem is described as being built on the foundation of the twelve apostles!
 Who else could this be but the church?